galaxyproject/training-material/topics/variant-analysis/tutorials/dunovo/tutorial.md

 After grouping reads that came from the same original fragment, we need to align them with each other.
 This next tool will perform a multiple sequence alignment on each family.

 > ### {% icon comment %} Analysis bottleneck
 > This is by far the most time-consuming step.
->
-> On this dataset, it took 2 hours to complete when run on [Galaxy Main](https://usegalaxy.org/).
-> - At the time, Galaxy allocated 6 cores to the job.
+On this dataset, it took 2 hours to complete when run on [Galaxy Main](https://usegalaxy.org/).
+At the time, Galaxy allocated 6 cores to the job.
 {: .comment}

 > ### {% icon hands_on %} Hands-on: Aligning families
 >
-> Run {% icon tool %} **Du Novo: Align families** with the following parameters:
+> Run {% tool [Du Novo: Align families](toolshed.g2.bx.psu.edu/repos/nick/dunovo/align_families/2.15) %} with the following parameters:
 >  - {% icon param-file %} *Input reads*: `8: Du Novo: Correct barcodes on data 7`
 >  - {% icon param-select %} *Multiple sequence aligner*: `Kalign2`
 >